The Journal of Commerce: 1900s

 After the 1907 panic, a young editor at The Journal of Commerce, H. Parker Willis, became a leader in the drive to establish a central bank.
 He teamed up with Virginia Senator Carter Glass to write the Federal Reserve Act.
 Much of the work was done in the offices of the JOC.

 Throughout its history, the JOC maintained a different perspective on the news.
 Coverage of major events, such as the San Francisco earthquake of 1906 and the US entry into World War I, emphasized the effect on business.
 During World War II, the JOC reprinted and indexed the wartime regulations that controlled production and supplies.

 The JOC's profits boomed during World War I with a sharp increase in advertising and circulation related to the wartime industrial expansion.
 The growth continued into the early 1920s.
 Then in 1921, the Dodsworths sold the paper to William C. Reick, who acquired it with money put up by Charles A. Stoneham, the wealthy owner of racehorses and the New York Giants.
 After Reick died in 1924, Stoneham appointed a new front man, Raphael Govin, who pushed the JOC into more sports coverage.

 Willis, who had become editor-in-chief of the JOC in 1919, watched with alarm as the paper's profits began to dwindle, when everyone else in the Roaring Twenties was making money.
-After Govin died and the JOC appeared to be on the verge of extinction, the paper was purchased in 1927 by the three Ridder brothers: Bernard H., Joseph E. and Victor F. They were the sons of Herman Ridder, the publisher of the German-language Staats Zeitung, the New York Herald and the Long Island Daily Press.
+After Govin died and the JOC appeared to be on the verge of extinction, the paper was purchased in 1927 by the three Ridder brothers: Bernard H., Joseph E. and Victor F. They were the sons of Herman Ridder, the publisher of the German-language New Yorker Staats-Zeitung, the New Yorker Herald and the Long Island Daily Press.

 The outbreak of World War II dramatically affected financial and commodity markets.
 The Ridder brothers soon built a newspaper empire of their own.
 They sold the JOC's AP franchise, which was a valuable asset in a day when access to the AP wires was restricted to franchise-holders.
 This enabled them to buy the St. Paul Pioneer Press-Dispatch.
 Bernard H. Ridder became publisher of the Pioneer Press-Dispatch, turning the JOC presidency over to Joseph E. Ridder.

 In the postwar years, the JOC also earned a reputation as a prime source of international trade news.
 In 1973 the paper scooped the world on perhaps the most significant economic development of the last 30 years.
 Six days ahead of any other newspaper, the JOC reported that Arab nations were going to embargo oil shipments to the US.